 Transfer courses including credits received during consortium study and applicable to the program of study will be counted as attempted and earned credits.
 These credits will be used in both the quantitative standards, but not in the calculation of the GPA.

-Consortium Studies entered into, once a student at Holy Apostles College and Seminary, will be counted in all three components of the SAP standards.
+Consortium Studies entered into, once a student at Holy Apostles College & Seminary, will be counted in all three components of the SAP standards.

-Audited Courses are not considered credits or earned.
+Audited Courses are not considered attempted credits or earned credits.